Mental Health Conference: Exploring Dimensions of Wellness

 Is there a special event hotel room rate available?

 There are a limited number of hotel rooms at the Prescott Resort for Conference Attendees.
-The rate is $119 plus tax.
-Please call 800-967-4637 directly and let them know you are making a reservation for the Mental Health Conference.
-Please make arrangements by April 5th for the discounted rate.
+Please call 800-967-4637 directly and let them know you are making a reservation for the Mental Health Conference by Community Health Services.

-Tickets can be refunded until April 29th, 2024.
-Please be aware that there is an Eventbrite processing fee.
+Tickets can be refunded until July 2nd (two weeks prior to the Conference).
+Please be aware there is an Eventbrite processing fee.